Magical Maestro: History

 The concept of cartoons with insinuating situations is hardly new—Tex Avery especially featured a few quick jokes of this nature in his cartoons.
 Magical Maestro, for example, shows Poochini with a male and female rabbit on each arm.
 He lowers his arms behind his back and when he raises them again, he now has an additional dozen baby rabbits on them, six on each arm.

 This cartoon features a gimmick only seen in Tex Avery films, the "hair gag".
-If a film loaded into a projector at a movie theater had acquired some dirt and dust (e.g. during re-spooling) an actual hair could become caught in the projector gate and would sometimes skitter and move, causing the image of a gigantic hair to appear on the screen.
+If a film loaded into a projector at a movie theater had acquired some dirt and dust while being handled, a fragment of hair or fiber could become caught in the projector gate and would sometimes skitter and move, causing the image of a gigantic hair to appear on the screen.
 While singing, Poochini notices a hair on the bottom edge of the screen and pauses briefly to pluck it and toss it aside, one of many ways in which Avery's characters broke the fourth wall.
 The gag had previously been used in the 1941 short Aviation Vacation, also directed by Avery.

 The role of Poochini is portrayed by Butch the Irish dog, a frequent star of Avery's cartoons of that era (often alongside Droopy).